 First published in Phenotype, a journal of the Oxford University Biochemistry Society.
-Personal reflections in pursuing a career in medicine as an ambitious woman amidst societal expectations.
+Personal reflections in pursuing an education and career in medicine as an ambitious woman amidst societal expectations.

 Fast-forward to the present, I am now a qualified doctor with a few years of practice under my belt and doing a DPhil in Obstetrics & Gynaecology at the University of Oxford.
 Prior to starting my DPhil, I spent a year in core medical training and realised that it was not my cup of tea.
 Importantly, the year before I became a core medical trainee, I was studying for my MSc in Clinical Embryology and became interested in research.
 2017 was a stressful year for me, I contemplated leaving core medical training, which meant leaving my source of income, to pursue a DPhil.
 I received many angry emails dissuading me from leaving the training programme and, even not too long ago, I was told to quit my DPhil and return to Malaysia, where a job would be quickly available for me.
 I found that notion incredulous – if it is so easy, why am I working so hard for it?
 I had a partner who once told me that I changed; who would not change under the insurmountable stress of finding a scholarship, a locum doctor job and excelling in their DPhil?